MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Managed-API.md

 Constructs a NDArrayView with the specified 'dataBuffer' in dense format as the backing storage on the specified device.

-Parameter:
+Parameters:
 * `viewShape`: the shape of the NDArrayView being created.
 * `dataBuffer`: the data values contained in the NDArrayView.
 The 'dataBuffer' must be at least as large as the total size of the specified 'viewShape' and must outlive the created NDArrayView object.
 * `device`: on which device the NDArrayView object should be created.
 * `readOnly`: the NDArrayView object is read-only if this flag is `true`.

 ***
 ```cs